 No assurance can be made that the transactions contemplated by the Asset Purchase Agreement, including the Contract Manufacturing Agreement, the Lordstown Facility Lease, a joint product development agreement, any additional funding arrangements or other agreements will ultimately be consummated on the terms contemplated, or at all, or that they will provide the anticipated benefits.
 Even if the Foxconn Transactions are consummated in accordance with the current terms and on the anticipated timeline, we will need additional funding to continue our development efforts and maintain our current plans and timeline for commercial production.
 See Part I - Item 1.
-Business -Foxconn Transactions and Other related agreements being contemplated, including a joint product development agreement, and our need to raise additional capital.
+Business -Foxconn Transactions and Part I - Item 1A.
+Risk Factors for further discussion of the risks associated with the Foxconn Transactions and other related agreements being contemplated, including a joint product development agreement, and our need to raise additional capital.